-This is a Level C course, recommended for students who have taken AP Spanish, Conversational Spanish, or Spanish 4T.
+This is a Level C course, recommended for students who have taken AP Spanish or Conversational Spanish.
 In this course, students will research a topic of interest and create a culminating project that displays his/her skills, abilities and talents in English and the target language.
 The Spanish V course prepares students to communicate authentically in Spanish by interpreting (reading, listening, viewing), exchanging (speaking and listening; reading and writing), and presenting (speaking, writing) information, concepts, and ideas on a variety of topics, including connections to other subject areas.

-Prerequisites: Successful completion of AP Spanish, Conversational Spanish, or Spanish 4T and meeting all other criteria for the New York State Seal of Biliteracy.
+Prerequisites: Successful completion of AP Spanish or Conversational Spanish and meeting all other criteria for the New York State Seal of Biliteracy.